elastic/elastic-serverless-forwarder/docs/README-AWS.md

     at org.elasticsearch.action.admin.indices.delete.TransportDeleteIndexAction.checkBlock(TransportDeleteIndexAction.java:75)
 ```

 *Notes*: beware that we should escape the opening square bracket (`[`) in the regular expression, since it has a special meaning as metacharacters used for specifying a character class, which is a set of characters that you wish to match.
-Then we have to escape the backslash (`\`) used for escaping the opening square bracket since is we are not using raw string.
+Then we have to escape the backslash (`\`) used for escaping the opening square bracket since we are not using raw string.
 The final result `^\\[` will produce the regular expression to be compiled properly.

 `inputs.[].multiline.type` defines which aggregation method to use.
 The default is `pattern`.
 The other options are `count` which lets you aggregate constant number of lines and `while_pattern` which aggregate lines by pattern without match option.

 `inputs.[].multiline.pattern` differs somewhat from the patterns supported by Logstash.
 See [Python's 3.9 regular expression syntax](https://docs.python.org/3.9/library/re.html#regular-expression-syntax) for a list of supported regexp patterns.
 Depending on how you configure other multiline options, lines that match the specified regular expression are considered either continuations of a previous line or the start of a new multiline event.
 You can set the `negate` option to negate the pattern.
+Works only with `pattern` and `while_pattern` types.

 `inputs.[].multiline.negate`: defines whether the pattern is negated.
 The default is `false`.
+Works only with `pattern` and `while_pattern` types.

 `inputs.[].multiline.match`:
 <table>